ali-khalili/simple-captcha/README.md

 This code is the object oriented version of the original code.

-I also tried to do minor improvement (dynamic path for fonts and background images)
+I also tried to do minor improvements (dynamic path for fonts and background images)

 _Licensed under the MIT license: http://opensource.org/licenses/MIT_